Jen-uis/Customer-Segmentation-Analysis/README.md

 This project is licensed under the MIT License.
 See the **LICENSE** file for more details.

 ## Contributing
-We welcome contributions from the team.
-Please follow these steps to contribute:
+We welcome contributions ***ONLY*** from our Team 8.
+If you are a member of Team 8, please follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch: